Postcard from Central West Queensland

 This fabulous suicide prevention road trip organised by Dave Kerrigan (Kerro) of the Western Queensland Suicide Prevention Network has been a while coming due to COVID-19 restrictions, with our last trip back in October 2019.
-Travelling alongside Kathy, our GM Ops and Quality, Preston Campbell (of Rugby League fame and the great work he does through his foundation) and Shami from the Royal Flying Doctor Service, we visited Alpha, Jericho, Tambo, Blackall and Longreach in 6 days.
+Travelling alongside Kathy (our GM Ops and Quality), Preston Campbell (of Rugby League fame, who does great work with his foundation) and Shami (from the Royal Flying Doctor Service), we visited Alpha, Jericho, Tambo, Blackall and Longreach in 6 days.
 It has been wonderful to have our boots back in the dirt and grassroots of small community towns out west, listening to people and gently opening up important conversations about emotional wellbeing and suicide prevention.
 Sadly, there were many a story of people who have taken their lives over recent years.

 First stop was Alpha for an evening under the stars and a couple of days spent with the lovely men and some ladies too, of the Alpha Men’s Shed.
 Such a supportive place for them to connect, talk and create beautiful woodwork and restore old pieces to their former glory.
 Then we moved from Alpha through the other towns hosting community BBQs, toolbox chats with local Council workers, tea room conversations with staff at the hospital, meeting and chatting with some of the prisoners in the Blackall Workers Camp who have earned the opportunity to be there through hard work and a commitment to turning their lives around.
 The kids of Blackall flocked to kick a footy with Preston Campbell on the lawns around the only remaining Wool Scour of its type in the world, as part of a large community event made possible through the generosity of custodians of the historically protected site, Willow and Annie.